31Reach00/trap-str-ufo/README.md

 ```

 ### Updating Items (Admin)
-Send a photo with caption starting with `ID:[itemId]` followed by the new details in the same format as adding items.
+Send a photo or video with caption starting with `ID:[itemId]` followed by new details (optional).
+You'll see the item ID in the confirmation message after adding an item, or by using the `/menu` command as an admin.

 ## Development